In this article, we’ll explain that mistake and what you can do to avoid it.

-Now let’s say the money went into your settlement fund and sat there, never being invested.
-Over a period of 10 years, that money would only earn a little more than $300.
-That’s next to nothing!
+If that money went into your settlement fund and sat there, never being invested, over a period of 10 years, it would earn just a little more than $300.

-Now consider the alternative: You took that same hypothetical $10,000, sent it to your brokerage and actually picked an investment like an S&P 500 index for the money.
+Let’s say you took that same $10,000, sent it to your brokerage and actually picked an investment like an S&P 500 index for the money.

-According to research by Charles Schwab, that money would be worth somewhere between $16,000 and $30,000 today.
+According to research from Charles Schwab, that money would be worth somewhere between $16,000 and $30,000 today.

-Now that you know what the #1 mistake people make when opening an investment account is, it’s time to double-check that you’re not making it.
+Now that you know what the #1 mistake people make when opening an investment account is, it’s time to check your account.

 To do that, just log in to your brokerage account online and check the dashboard for something that looks like this…

 This particular example is from a Vanguard brokerage account.
-As you can see, there’s about $20 in a settlement fund earning next to nothing that could be invested.
+As you can see, there’s about $20 in a settlement fund earning next to nothing.

 Here’s some contact information to get you started:

 Opening an investment account but not actually picking any investments is a big danger for first-time investors.
-But you can avoid this common pitfall by taking a moment to check that your money is not sitting in a settlement fund.
+But you can avoid this common pitfall by taking a moment to make sure that your money is not sitting in a settlement fund.

-If you need help picking low-cost investments for your money in a settlement fund, check out our recommendations here.
+If you need help picking low-cost places to invest your savings, check out our recommendations here.